 DSL semiconductor technology must track the rapidly changing requirements of the DSL industry.
 In order to accomplish this, we make substantial investments in the design and development of new technologies, and for significant improvement of existing technologies.
-Our research and development activities are focused on shrinking the size of integrated circuits based upon our technology, improving performance and functionality and incorporating new industry standards that we expect will be adopted.
+Our research and development activities are focused on shrinking the size of integrated circuits based upon our technology, improving performance and functionality and incorporating new technology to increase the value of our technology offerings.

-We also have research and development activities focused on further development of our ADSL test and diagnostics hardware and software products as well as on expanding our software products in biometrics, medical and digital imaging applications.
+We also have research and development activities focused on further development of our DSL test and diagnostics hardware and software products as well as on expanding our software products in biometrics, medical and digital imaging applications.

-As of December 31, 2004, we had an engineering staff of 74 employees, representing 72% of our total employee staff.
-During the years ended December 31, 2004, 2003, and 2002, research and development expenses charged to operations were \$10.0 million, \$12.1 million, and \$14.0 million, respectively.
+As of December 31, 2005, we had an engineering staff of 82 employees, representing 73% of our total employee staff.
+During the years ended December 31, 2005, 2004, and 2003, research and development expenses charged to operations were \$10.2 million, \$10.0 million, and \$12.1 million, respectively.
 In addition, because our license agreements often call for us to provide engineering development services to our customers, a portion of our total engineering costs has been allocated to cost of contract revenue.
 We expect that we will continue to invest substantial funds in research and development activities.